nikcleju/ESDM_Course/Projects/P6_DryingMachine_Coins.md

     - if AirFlow drops below 30, stop and set status to FILTER FULL
         - the program is terminated, next time start all over again

-    - if AirTemperature drops below 50 degrees, stop and set status to HEATER FAULT
-        - the program is terminated, next time start all over again
-        - AirTemperature should  not be checked in the first 2 minutes after the start of a program, to allow it to reach the desired temperature

 5. If the ProgramSelection input becomes 0 during an ongoing program, then terminate the ongoing program.